LIGHT · HEV (BLUE + VIOLET) LIGHT

 What is documented

-• HEV wavelength range and melatonin suppression spectrum: extensively documented in peer-reviewed circadian biology
+• HEV wavelength range and the melanopsin-driven melatonin-suppression action spectrum peaking around 460–480 nm: extensively documented in peer-reviewed circadian biology

 • PWM and visible flicker frequencies of consumer LED products: measurable with simple photodiode instrumentation; manufacturer specifications increasingly disclose them